MongoDB: Aggregation

-Server-side JavaScript execution

-JavaScript can be used in queries, aggregation functions (such as MapReduce), and sent directly to the database to be executed.

 Capped collections

 MongoDB supports fixed-size collections called capped collections.
 This type of collection maintains insertion order and, once the specified size has been reached, behaves like a circular queue.

 Transactions

-MongoDB claims to support multi-document ACID transactions since the 4.0 release in June 2018.
-This claim was found to not be true as MongoDB violates snapshot isolation.
+MongoDB supports multi-document ACID transactions since the 4.0 release in June 2018.

 Editions

 MongoDB Community Server

-The MongoDB Community Edition is free and available for Windows, Linux, and macOS.
+The MongoDB Community Edition is free and available for Windows, Linux and macOS.

 MongoDB Enterprise Server

-MongoDB Enterprise Server is the commercial edition of MongoDB, available as part of the MongoDB Enterprise Advanced subscription.
+MongoDB Enterprise Server is the commercial edition of MongoDB and is available as part of the MongoDB Enterprise Advanced subscription.

 MongoDB Atlas

-MongoDB is also available as an on-demand fully managed service.
-MongoDB Atlas runs on AWS, Microsoft Azure, and Google Cloud Platform.
+MongoDB is also available as an on-demand, fully managed service.
+MongoDB Atlas runs on AWS, Microsoft Azure and Google Cloud Platform.

-On March 10, 2022, MongoDB warned its users in Russia and Belarus that their data stored on the MongoDB Atlas platform will be destroyed.
+On March 10, 2022, MongoDB warned its users in Russia and Belarus that their data stored on the MongoDB Atlas platform will be destroyed as a result of American sanctions related to the Russo-Ukrainian War.

-Architecture

-Programming language accessibility

-MongoDB has official drivers for major programming languages and development environments.
-There are also a large number of unofficial or community-supported drivers for other programming languages and frameworks.

-Serverless access

-Management and graphical front-ends

-The primary interface to the database has been the mongo shell.
-Since MongoDB 3.2, MongoDB Compass is introduced as the native GUI.
-There are products and third-party projects that offer user interfaces for administration and data viewing.

 Licensing

-MongoDB Community Server

 As of October 2018, MongoDB is released under the Server Side Public License (SSPL), a non-free license developed by the project.
 It replaces the GNU Affero General Public License, and is nearly identical to the GNU General Public License version 3, but requires that those making the software publicly available as part of a "service" must make the service's entire source code (insofar that a user would be able to recreate the service themselves) available under this license.
 By contrast, the AGPL only requires the source code of the licensed software to be provided to users when the software is conveyed over a network.
 The SSPL was submitted for certification to the Open Source Initiative but later withdrawn.
 In January 2021, the Open Source Initiative stated that SSPL is not an open source license.
 The language drivers are available under an Apache License.
 In addition, MongoDB Inc. offers proprietary licenses for MongoDB.
 The last versions licensed as AGPL version 3 are 4.0.3 (stable) and 4.1.4.

-MongoDB has been removed from the Debian, Fedora and Red Hat Enterprise Linux distributions due to the licensing change.
+MongoDB has been removed from the Debian, Fedora and Red Hat Enterprise Linux distributions because of the licensing change.
 Fedora determined that the SSPL version 1 is not a free software license because it is "intentionally crafted to be aggressively discriminatory" towards commercial users.